Here's how some folks in the Web Community feel about Statamic.

 - And much, much more.

-Statamic won the 2021 CMS Critic’s Choice Award for Flat File CMS
+Statamic won the CMS Critic’s Choice Award for Flat File CMS the last 3 years in a row

 CMS Critic praised the flexibility of Statamic's headless Content REST API, the block-based content editor (the Bard fieldtype), and its data layer that gives you the ability to store content anywhere (including a database, if you choose).